kavia-common/BankApp-179898/BUILD_NOTES.md

 Maven Wrapper standardization:
 - The project uses Maven Wrapper exclusively.
 No system 'mvn' is required.
 - A shim script named 'mvn' is provided at the project root to proxy any 'mvn ...' calls to './mvnw'.
-- A Procfile is included to start the app via './mvnw' in environments that support Procfile.
+- Preview/CI entrypoints (start, start.sh, run.sh, Makefile, Procfile) are wired to use './mvnw' so 'bash: mvn: command not found' is avoided.

 Build:
   ./mvnw -q -DskipTests clean package
-  # or if execution permission is blocked:
+  # or using the mvn shim (proxies to ./mvnw):
-  sh mvnw -q -DskipTests clean package
+  ./mvn -q -DskipTests clean package
   # or using Makefile:
   make build
-  # or using the mvn shim (proxies to ./mvnw):
+  # or if execution permission is blocked:
-  ./mvn -q -DskipTests clean package
+  sh mvnw -q -DskipTests clean package

 Run (port 8989, bind 0.0.0.0):
   ./mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=8989 --server.address=0.0.0.0"
-  # or if execution permission is blocked:
+  # or using the mvn shim (equivalent):
-  sh mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=8989 --server.address=0.0.0.0"
+  ./mvn spring-boot:run -Dspring-boot.run.arguments="--server.port=8989 --server.address=0.0.0.0"
   # or using Makefile:
   make run
   # or using Procfile (platform-dependent):